scrapjs/imagine/readme.md

 3. Correct CSS iteratively, each time having new content …

-With improvise.js you no more need to make fake content and markup.
-Just do the templates straightway.
+With improvise.js I no more need to make fake content and markup.
+Just do the templates right away.

 ## Getting started